-CAE's Chief Sustainability Officer (CSO) and Senior Vice President (SVP), Stakeholder Engagement leads a multidisciplinary ESG Strategy and Reporting team that tracks rapidly evolving trends, develops and monitors our strategy, and reports on topics that are material to our industry and our operations.
-CAE's CSO and SVP, Stakeholder Engagement has the overall responsibility for monitoring human rights issues and for developing guidelines and initiatives to support related policy, program implementation and risk mitigation.
-The ESG Strategy and Reporting team supports the CSO in achieving the human rights roadmap.
+CAE's Chief People and Sustainability Officer (CPSO) leads a multidisciplinary Sustainability Strategy and Reporting team that tracks rapidly evolving trends, develops and monitors our strategy, and reports on topics that are material to our industry and our operations.
+CAE's CPSO has the overall responsibility for monitoring human rights issues and for developing and recommending guidelines and initiatives to support related policy, program implementation and risk mitigation.